shepmaster/rfcs/text/0000-crates.io-default-ranking.md

 crates.io; categories help with finding a set of crates to consider and badges help communicate attributes of crates.
 The question of how to order crates within a category is still open.
-This RFC proposes a method of ranking crates combining number of downloads, verison, and other attributes in order to help decide what crate to use.
+This RFC proposes a method of ranking crates combining number of downloads, version, and other attributes in order to help decide what crate to use.

 [cat-pr]: https://github.com/rust-lang/crates.io/pull/473